A Brief Look at United States/American Citizenship

 Citizenship at Birth for Children Born Abroad to U.S. Citizen Parent(s)

 Persons born in another country to parents who are United States Citizens or one of whom is a U.S. Citizen may acquire U.S. citizenship at birth if eligible.
 Despite being born abroad, these individuals are automatically granted citizenship.
 This is because they are natural-born citizens of the United States.

-However, the rules that determine who acquires U.S. citizens at birth outside the United States are complicated and depend on the person’s date of birth and the immigration law in effect at the time of delivery.
+However, the rules that determine who becomes a U.S. citizen at birth outside the U.S. are complex and depend on the individual’s date of birth and the immigration law in effect at the time of delivery.

 Derivation of U.S Citizenship through U.S Citizen Parent(s) after birth

 Some children gain automatic U.S. citizenship when their parents become citizens or when the children become lawful permanent residents of the United States.
 The rules governing derivative Citizenship under the U.S immigration law vary depending on when the relevant event occurred.